 Results in the posttest revealed that scores in the experimental and control groups were not significantly different, t (26) = 1.67, p > 0.05, with a smaller magnitude of the difference (d = 0.32).
-However, computing the differences in their learning gains, t-test result showed that experimental group is significantly higher than the control group, t (27) = 3.7, p < 0.05, with larger effect size than typical (d = 0.88).
+However, computing the differences in their learning gains, the t-test result showed that the experimental group is significantly higher than the control group, t (27) = 3.7, p < 0.05, with larger effect size than typical (d = 0.88).

 Since the pretest scores showed a statistically significant difference, ANCOVA analysis was conducted to test this difference.
-Levene's test and normality check were carried out and assumptions were met as shown in Table 4.
+Levene's test and normality check were carried out, and assumptions were met, as shown in Table 4.
 As p > 0.05, equal variances can be assumed.

-Table 4.
-Levenes' test of Equality of Error Variances using posttest as dependent variable.
+Levenes' Test of Equality of Error Variances using Posttest as the Dependent Variable

-1 164 160 6.

 F df1 df2 Sig.
 2.060 1 258 .152

-Result of ANCOVA analysis in Table 5 showed a significant difference in the posttest [F(1,257) = 5.859, p = 0.016] between control and WBT groups.
+Result of ANCOVA analysis in Table 5 showed a significant difference in the posttest [ F (1,257) = 5.859, p = 0.016 ] between control and WBT groups.

-Table 5.
-Analysis of Covariance evaluating the effect of WBT in the posttest.
+Analysis of Covariance Evaluating the Effect of WBT in the Posttest